-The main way that a POS and PMS work together is by sharing each other’s data to give the guests a seamless experience throughout their hotel stay.
+The main way that a POS and hotel PMS work together is by sharing each other’s data to give the guests a seamless experience throughout their hotel stay.

 Like we’ve already mentioned, guests may make purchases at several different revenue centres throughout their stay.
-Handling this is easy once you’ve integrated your ePOS with your PMS—simply add a ‘charge room’ option to your payment methods and the data is saved on your PMS.
+Handling this is easy once you’ve integrated your ePOS with your hotel PMS—simply add a ‘charge room’ option to your payment methods and the data is saved on your hotel PMS.

-This information can then be exported to your PMS and charged to a guest’s room, allowing for frictionless communication between the two systems and speeding up customer service.
+This information can then be exported to your hotel PMS and charged to a guest’s room, allowing for frictionless communication between the two systems and speeding up customer service.

-Which PMS is right for your hotel?
+Which hotel PMS is right for you?